Your steps for preparation:

 Update your web browser, and which browser to use

 Various web browsers are available for your computer.
-Short and suite: stick with with Firefox or Chrome.
+Short and sweet: stick with with Firefox or Chrome.
 Other browsers like Internet Explorer, Edge, Safari may work, but also have certain known trouble issues-- so don't use them unless you must.

 Also, make sure you frequently update your web browsers (and you computer).
 Doing this will ensure functionality and also help keep your computer and privacy safer online. if you have any questions, please do not hesitate to contact Technology Services for assistance.